marcoslop/chispazo-exam/README.md

 This is an exercise to evaluate some developer skills in order to apply to a backend position inside TuLotero.

-The exercise consists on 2 steps:
+The exercise consists several steps that are explained later.
-    - Achieve build success on Test phase.
-    - Achieve build success on Verify phase.

 Once you have the exercise finished, create a git patch and send it to us, so that we can evaluate your solution.